Home Medicines Review

 - be a current Medicare/Department of Veterans’ Affairs (DVA) cardholder;

-- be at risk of experiencing medication misadventure.
+- be at risk of experiencing medication misadventure; and

-The patient’s GP must confirm that there is an identifiable clinical need and the patient will benefit from a HMR service.
+- the GP confirms that there is an identifiable clinical need and the Patient will benefit form a HMR Service.

 HMR Rural Loading Allowance Eligibility